Beast-Master-64/NBA-Quiz/README.md

 AI Usage:

  - How to compare user answers and correct answers using `.toLowerCase()` for case-insensitive string matching in JavaScript.

  - How to use `localStorage` to store the quiz score and display it on another page (`results.html`).

  - How to use `window.location.href` to redirect to a new page after finishing the quiz.

  - How `window.onload` works to automatically run `loadQuestion()` when the page loads.

+Credits / Resources:

+ - NBA player images (used locally from images/ folder)

+ - Flexbox layout guide from CSS Tricks

+ - JavaScript reference: MDN Web Docs

+ - AI assistance from ChatGPT (as noted above and in code comments)